hololinked-dev/docs/docs/howto/clients.md

 Connecting to Things with Clients
 =================================

-When using a HTTP server, it is possible to use any HTTP client including web browser provided clients like ``XMLHttpRequest`` and ``EventSource`` object.
-This is the intention of providing HTTP support.
-However, additional possibilities exist:
+One can always use native protocol-specific clients to access the resources exposed by the server.
+For example, when using a HTTP server, it is possible to use web browser provided clients like ``XMLHttpRequest`` and ``EventSource`` object.
+However, it is also recommended to abstract the operations to be performed on each property, action & event:

 Using ``hololinked.client``
 ---------------------------